michellab/ccgbsa/README.md

 # ccgbsa
-Experiments on simulations of coiled-coil assemblies with with OpenMM
+Experiments on simulations of coiled-coil assemblies with OpenMM